 This unit of competency covers the process of identifying common native mammals, their behavioural and physical needs, providing daily care requirements, assisting with behaviour requirements and basic preventative health measures.

-This unit of competency describes the skills and knowledge required to develop basic knowledge of horse behaviour, read horse body language and minimise risk to self and others when interacting with horses.
+This unit of competency must be completed prior to the included elective ACMHBR203 Provide daily care for horses.
+This unit describes the skills and knowledge required to develop basic knowledge of horse behaviour, read horse body language and minimise risk to self and others when interacting with horses.
 It applies to individuals who are new or inexperienced in handling, working with and/or riding horses.
-This unit is a pre-requisite to ACMEQU203 Provide basic care of horses.

 This unit covers the skills and knowledge required to groom and monitor the basic health and welfare of suitably educated and calm horses.
 It covers identifying and reporting workplace hazards and risks of interacting with horses, and the application of industry guidelines and procedures to ensure the welfare and safety of handlers and the horse.
 It applies to individuals who have no experience, limited experience or no recent experience working in the relevant horse industry sector.

 What are the course fees and what do they include?Our fees reflect the quality of the continuous tuition and support you receive throughout the program.
 Please see the table below for course fees and inclusions for both our online course offered to the general public and VET in schools program.
+Concession rates are not available for this course.
 For more detailed information about AVT fees, please visit our policies page.

 |Certificate III in Animal Studies|